laurenbramblett/multi-jackal-apf/README.md

 #### ASTAR Instructions for path planning given pgm --> from saved map
-In four terminals run the following:
+In three terminals run the following:
 ```
 roslaunch multi_jackal_tutorials two_jackal_navstack.launch
 roslaunch astar astar_capstone.launch
 rosrun multi_jackal_tutorials multi-apf-jackal-navstack.py
 ```
 You can now use move_base to move the jackals to coordinate goals.
 I have tested the solution with the current implementation.
 Both robots now map using gmapping.
 Gmapping calls a published pose from the gazebo states.
 All launch files also publish a series of transforms or run python files in order to publish the needed topics.
 I double checked and the astar is also path planning from the initial locations -- I also made sure that the robot is truly arriving at the right location -- I think the previous error was potentially user error or a pgm mapping issue.
 It should be solved in this iteration.

+NOTE: The move base can be finicky so rerun if it gets stuck

 TODO: Make identifying location of cities/tasks easier by storing 2D Nav goals in Rviz rather than putting them in via array in dictionary